PrachiHudia/US-Healthcare-Case-Study/README.md

 2. Analysed trends in data and recommend ways for patients to reduce their cost.
 3. Identified ways in which hospitals can better manage its resources.

+I have created dashboards using Excel and Power BI.
 Tools used:
 Microsoft Excel
 Pivot tables and charts
 Feature engineering
+Power BI